 Peter Skrzynecki and Belonging Peter Skrzynecki (pronounced sher-neski) is a popular poet living in Sydney’s suburb of Eastwood.
 He was born in war torn Germany on April 6, 1945, 24 days before Germany surrendered to the Allies.
 His step-father was a displaced Polish migrant in Germany while his mother was born in the Ukraine.
 They lived in Germany for four years after Peter was born and then began a two year migration process that ended in Australia.

-Beach Burial Slessor Analysis BEACH BURIAL # Background and Context In 1940, Kenneth Slessor became Australia’s official war correspondent first reporting from Northern Africa.
+Beach Burial Slessor Analysis BEACH BURIAL # Background and Context - Beach Burial # In 1940, Kenneth Slessor became Australia’s official war correspondent first reporting from Northern Africa.
 It was a battle in El Alamein, an obscure railway stop west of Alexandria that in the course of a few days became known around the world for turning the fortunes of war.
 In November 1942, the Allied Eighth Army, comprised of at least 10 nations of the British Empire, broke German and Italian lines to push Rommel’s Axis troops back to Tunisia and defeat in Africa.

 Art And Violence In Yeats Violence and Art # Yeats had some deeply held opinions on the role of the Artist in history.
 Violence was very much a part of the rise and fall of most civilisations.
 Researchers today recognise that we live in much more civilised times, though the scale and intensity of violence may merely have become more remote.
 Yeats accepts violence as part of change.
 He saw war as a necessary purification of nations.